The complete guide to Stripe Connect for marketplace founders

 Inside Prometora, all of the Stripe Connect complexity - including deferred onboarding - is abstracted away.
 Here's what that means in practice:

-- Stripe Express is pre-configured - no API integration needed
+• Stripe Connect is pre-configured - sellers are created on Accounts v2 (dashboard: 'none' + embedded components), no API integration needed

 Common Mistakes to Avoid